apernet/mpis/readme.md

 `encap` action "encapsulates" the traffic either by:

-- overriding the ID field, swapping src/dst, and changing dst to the given `receiver`. (default mode)
+- partially overriding the ID field, swapping src/dst, and setting dst to the given `receiver`. (default mode)
 - overriding the entire bit 32 to 64 of the IP header with the actual destination, then setting the dst IP to the given `receiver`. (`override-frag` mode)

 `cutoff-ttl` allows you to define a TTL value, where if the TTL of the packet is lower than the given value, MPIS will not change the ID field and source IP.
 This means that if users were to do a traceroute, until the given TTL, users were actually tracing to the tunnel receiver.
 Hops on the path to the tunnel receiver will reply with the TTL expired message.
 Since that is the same path tunneled packet will actually travel, it can be useful for troubleshooting.